RUSSIAN SALAD WITH TUNA

 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-What you need to make Russian salad
+What you need to make the Russian salad

 - 2 potatoes (medium)